 Given the nature of the Company's current debt investments (excluding U.S. Treasuries), principally convertible and promissory notes issued by venture-capital-backed portfolio companies, these investments are classified as Level 3 assets because there is no known or accessible market or market indexes for these investment securities to be traded or exchanged.
+The Company typically values debt investments at either cost plus accrued interest or using the liquidation value of the investment.
 The Company values its debt investments at estimated fair value as determined by the Company's board of directors.